 Emerging from the Jungle

-After five years of living in a small town in Costa Rica, and after spending a few months in Tampa, my home town, I am now ready to make Saint Petersburg, Florida, my home.
-I’ve been interested in St. Pete ever since I first learned of the dynamic art scene that continues to grow there.
+After five years of living in a small town in Costa Rica, and after spending a few months in Tampa, my home town, I am now ready to join the St. Pete art community.
+I’ve been interested in St. Petersburg ever since I first learned of the dynamic art scene that continues to grow there.
 And, while much of my work depicts Costa Rican wildlife, I am expecting my focus to shift to portrait painting.
 And, honestly, I think there is a lot of room for a portrait painter in the Tampa Bay area.
 I adapt to where I am, and while I do enjoy painting wildlife, I also love to paint people.
-I’m eager to see how my art will evolve as I leave the quiet jungle life and enter the vibrant Saint Petersburg Art Scene.
+I’m eager to see how my art will evolve as I leave the quiet jungle life and enter the vibrant art scene in St. Petersburg, Florida.

 A Little About My Art